zubairahm3d/Beginner-Level-Solidity-Projects/1. Basic Smart Contract Fundamentals/1. Hello World/README.md

-## 🔑 Key Concepts:
-contract HelloWorld: Defines the smart contract.
+## 1. Hello World Smart Contract
+   **Description**: A minimal smart contract with a function that returns `"Hello, World!"`.

 ---

+### 🔑 Key Concepts:

+- contract HelloWorld: Defines the smart contract.

 - public: The function can be called externally.